-He saw crushed ice in the sand, stormy sky above the unknown shore, and his clothes, worn and ragged by time.
-He was almost naked, and there seemed to be winter here, but the heat torturing him was unbearable.
+He saw the crushed ice in the sand, the stormy sky above the unknown shore, and his clothes, worn and ragged by time.
+There seemed to be winter here, but the heat torturing him was unbearable.
 Unfamiliar boy and girl with skin as pale as marble, clothed in rags, watched him with shock.
-They spoke to him, but he couldn’t understand a single word.
+When they spoke to him, he couldn’t understand a single word.

 “So your tribe has accepted the man?” asked Rikter.

 “Yes,” smiled Elie.
 “Everyone likes him”.

 It was midsummer now.
 It brought a few warm days, and there were little flowers in the pale green grass.
 A joyous time!

 “Why are you so angry?”
 Elie recoiled when he tried to touch her.
 “He is funny when he tries to speak our language, but the stories he tells about his world… they are wonderful!
 He is a very good guy, really, Rik!
 Would you like to talk to him yourself?”

 Rikter, who had been fuming just a moment ago, replied with an unexpectedly calm voice and even a smile:

 “Oh, talk?
 Yes, I want to talk to him all right”.